Advisement and expectations

 Student advisement

-Aim: Once you are accepted into the program, our goal is to help you meet and exceed standards so you’re adequately prepared to enter the workforce.
+Aim: Once you're accepted into the program, our goal is to help you meet and exceed standards so you’re adequately prepared to enter the workforce.

 Purpose: Feedback is intended to help you recognize strengths and weaknesses.
 Frequent, varied assessment toward goals and instructor-driven feedback will help you identify ways to leverage strengths and opportunities for improvement.
 Faculty-driven feedback can better help you identify useful and productive strategies for ideal implementation timelines.

-Strategy: You will be assessed in multiple ways throughout the program and receive feedback through multiple modalities.
-We encourage you to ask questions and seek feedback during class and clinical time, through posted contact methods and/or during posted office hours for program faculty.
+Strategy: You'll be assessed in multiple ways throughout the program and receive feedback through multiple modalities.
+Be sure to ask questions and seek feedback during class and clinical time, through posted contact methods and during posted office hours for program faculty.

-Formative feedback: Didactic coursework is divided into two components with a midterm and final exam for each course.
-Additional exams, quizzes, homework and classwork may be assigned.
-All material not immediately graded will be graded and returned to you within two weeks, with the goal of returning within one week from the due date.
+Formative feedback: Didactic coursework is assessed at minimum with a midterm and final exam.
+Other exams, quizzes, homework and classwork may also be assigned.
+All material not immediately graded will be graded and returned to you within 2 weeks, with the goal of returning within 1 week from the due date.
 Feedback on clinical coursework is given throughout the progress in the form of competency checklists.
 You’ll receive feedback on progress and goals at least weekly.
-You’re also assessed on affective domain skills through professional development evaluations at minimum once per semester.
-The program director will review and address professional standards with all students at minimum during the first month of the program, at midterm and at the end of clinical rotations.
+You’re also assessed on affective domain skills through professional development evaluations at least once per semester.
+The program director will review and address professional standards with all students at minimum during the first quarter of the program, at midterm and at the end of clinical rotations.
 If you have a failing score on a midterm exam, clinical competency or professional development, you’ll be referred to the program director.
 You may be required to meet with the program director to agree on a remediation plan and assess progress toward successful program completion.

 Graduation requirement: To earn a certificate of completion, you must finish all didactic course and clinical competency assessments and pass a comprehensive exam.
-If you do not pass any course in the program or fail the comprehensive exam, you’ll be dismissed from the program.
+If you don't pass any course in the program or if you fail the comprehensive exam, you’ll be dismissed from the program.
 Graduation from the program with a certificate of completion is not contingent upon the registration or passing of a national or international MLS or MT certification exam.

 Elevation process and regular review of student progress: Lecturers, faculty and clinical preceptors will elevate any concerns with your progress in academic, clinical and professional skills at least bi-weekly to the clinical site liaisons and course faculty.
 Course faculty and clinical liaisons will report progress at least monthly to the program director.
 If you’re at risk of not meeting minimal program standards, you will be referred to for advising.
-Care is taken to ensure student privacy, confidentiality and impartiality.
-Appeals of decisions regarding student achievement or dismissal due to failure to reach minimum competency after remediation can be made to the chair of the Committee on Academic and Professional Standards.
+We take care to guarantee your privacy and confidentiality as well as our impartiality.
+You can appeals decisions on student achievement or dismissal due to failure to reach minimum competency after remediation by contacting the chair of the Committee on Academic and Professional Standards.

 Have questions regarding academic standards, progression through the program, program dismissal or student record confidentiality?
 Contact the program director at gsmls@geisinger.edu